|Nation||United States of America (USA)|

 |Launch Site||Cape Canaveral, Fla. / Launch Complex 36B|

 Aug.
 11, 1965: Launch

-This was the second attempt to launch a dummy Surveyor lunar lander spacecraft into a barycentric orbit toward a simulated Moon landing.
-Unlike the previous attempt (in March 1965), this time all systems worked without fault.
+This was the second attempt by NASA to launch a dummy Surveyor lunar lander spacecraft into a barycentric orbit toward a simulated Moon landing.
+Unlike the previous attempt in March 1965, this time all systems worked without fault.

-Orbital parameters were 102 x 510,852 miles (164 × 822,135 kilometers) at 28.6 degree inclination.
-The payload reentered after 31 days.
+Orbital parameters were 102 x 510,900 miles (164 × 822,135 kilometers) at 28.6-degree inclination.
+The payload reentered Earth's atmosphere after 31 days.